rdp/replace-text-pdf/README.md

 $ crystal replaceinpdf.cr input.pdf "Other inf" "zzz" in the above example would change the above example to [zzzormation]TJ in your pdf, which seems to work despite not having any text offsets anymore.

-Limitations: only replaces text within the same locale.
+Limitations: only replaces text within the same line.

 Feedback as github issues.